googleapis/google-cloud-python/docs/datastore-narrative_example.rst

    :pyobject: _get_report
    :linenos:

-The :func:`expenses/_get_employee` function: looks up an expense report using an "ancestor" query (lines 2-3).
+The :func:`expenses._get_employee` function: looks up an expense report using an "ancestor" query (lines 2-3).

 .. note:: Each expense report entities es expected to have an employee entity